Robinini/ogr2ifc/docs/README.md

 Coordinates can be transformed to match the BIM project coordinate system using simple transformation and rotation, or a custom coordinate transformation can be applied by passing a transformation function.

-Depending on the representation geometry created, GIS geometries are extruded vertically to produce lines, surfaces or volumes.
+Depending on the source and destination representation geometry types, GIS geometries are extruded vertically to produce lines, surfaces or volumes.
 Extrusion boundaries can be defined using fixed elevations, or using attribute values from each GIS feature (eg: `'floor-slab_elevation'` and `'roof_apex'`) data attributes.

 # Development Status
-This tool is currently in development.
+This tool is currently in development, but is useable in it's current state.

 ### Implemented
 * Polygon implemented (swept solid extrusion)
   * Inner holes supported
   * Multipolygons supported
 * Attributes added as custom property set
-* Coordinate transformation
+* Coordinate transformation from GIS to BIM coordinate system

 ### Under Development
 * Points, lines, footprints